chakooli/Ludo/README.md

    - libopengl32
    - libglu32
    - libglut32
-5. Add a blank file to the project and copy the code in LudoCode.cpp
+5. Import the LudoCode.cpp file into your project and run it.
 6. Run it.